QikaiGu/scalding-emr-tutorial/README.md

 ### Step 4d - Launch Your Scalding Job

-To launch your job, you need only provide the name of the bucket you created (or remebered) from Step 4b.
+To launch your job, you need only provide the name of the bucket you created (or remembered) from Step 4b.

 ```
 ./elasticity.rb my-test-bucket